RACHITALAAD/astro-task/README.md

 ├── package.json
 └── README.md

-🛠 Installation & Development
+### 🛠️ Installation & Development
+Get your local development environment set up with these simple steps.

-1. Clone the repository:
+Clone the repository:

 git clone <your-repo-url>
 cd astro-task

-2. Install dependencies
+Install dependencies:

 npm install

-3. Start the development server npm run dev
+Start the development server:

+npm run dev

+Your site will be available at http://localhost:4321.

-📝 Features
+### 📝 Features

-Markdown-based blog posts
+Markdown-based blog posts with frontmatter support.

-Reusable Astro components
+Reusable Astro components for easy maintenance.

-Light and dark mode support
+Light and dark mode support toggled by the user.

-Custom layouts for pages and posts
+Custom layouts for standard pages and blog posts.

-Responsive design
+Responsive design for mobile, tablet, and desktop.

+RSS feed generation for blog subscribers.

+Tag-based post filtering.

-📚 Technologies Used
+### 📚 Technologies Used

-Astro
+Astro – The web framework for building fast, content-driven websites.

-HTML, CSS, JavaScript
+HTML, CSS, JavaScript – The core technologies of the web.

-JSX for React components
-Markdown for blog posts
+JSX (React) – For interactive UI components.

+Markdown – For writing clean and simple blog post content.